 COVID-19 caused a swift change in consumer behavior, and businesses need to adapt

 Anyone who gets a weekly “screen time report” from their phones can tell you that consumers massively increased their time spent online during the pandemic.
 Most surveys are reporting that consumers are spending at least 50% more time online as compared to before March 2020.
 This applies across all age groups across the vast majority of the world.
-All industries saw a shift towards online behavior, but particularly: education, shopping, working, meeting, socializing, and healthcare.
+All industries saw a shift towards online behavior, particularly education, shopping, working, meeting, socializing, and healthcare.
 Companies also report that 80 percent of their customer interactions are digital in nature, which is three times higher than before the pandemic.

 It’s hardly surprising, therefore, that businesses now need to shift resources to their online businesses to accommodate this consumer behavior change.
 Up to 52% of global companies increased spending for digital transformation because of COVID-19.
 Consequently, global demand for software developers has increased dramatically– to be exact, there has been a 93 percent increase in IT recruitment compared to pre-pandemic levels.